wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 1. Click the **Setup** tab.
 1. In the Types column, click the **CloudWatch** link in the row of the integration you want to configure.
 1. Configure ingestion properties:
-    - **Instance and Volume Whitelist** fields - Whitelist instances and volumes by specifying [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) (as **&lt;key&gt;=&lt;value&gt;** pairs) defined on the instances and volumes.
+    - **Instance and Volume Allow List** fields - Add instances and volumes to an allow list by specifying [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) (as **&lt;key&gt;=&lt;value&gt;** pairs) defined on the instances and volumes.
 For example, **organization=&lt;yourcompany&gt;**.
 When specified as a comma-separated list, the tags are OR'd.
-To use instance and volume whitelisting, you must also add an [AWS Metrics+](#aws-metrics-plus-integration) integration because the AWS tags are imported from the EC2 service.
+To use instance and volume allow lists, you must also add an [AWS Metrics+](#aws-metrics-plus-integration) integration because the AWS tags are imported from the EC2 service.
 If you don't specify any tags, Wavefront imports metrics from *all* instances and volumes.
-    - **Metric Whitelist** field - Whitelist metrics by specifying a regular expression.
+    - **Metric Allow List** field - Adds metrics to an allow list by specifying a regular expression.
 The regular expression must be a complete match of the entire metric name.
 For example, if you only want CloudWatch data for `elb` and `rds` (which come under `aws.rds`), then use a regular expression such as: `^aws.(elb|rds).*$`.
 If you do not specify a regular expression, _all_ CloudWatch metrics are retrieved.
-    - **Point Tag Whitelist** - Whitelist AWS point tags by specifying a regular expression.
+    - **Point Tag Allow List** - Adds AWS point tags to an allow list by specifying a regular expression.
 If you do not specify a regular expression, no point tags are added to metrics.
     - **Service Refresh Rate** - Number of minutes between requesting metrics.
 Default: 5.
 1. Click **Save**.